stanfordnlp/stanza-train/README.md

 #### Contextualized NER

-The [`NER`](https://stanfordnlp.github.io/stanza/ner.html) processor performance can be significantly improved by using contextualized string representation-based sequence tagger.
+The performance of [`NER`](https://stanfordnlp.github.io/stanza/ner.html) processor can be significantly improved by using contextualized string representation-based sequence tagger.
 To enable contextualized string representation, first you need to train bidirectional character-level language models (CharLM), and then adopt the pretrained CharLM to enhance string representation.

 ##### CharLM